Dependency Case Process – Chapter 39, Florida Statutes

 At the Disposition Hearing the Court will review and accept the case plan and determine who shall have custody of the child(ren) while the parents complete their case plan.
 Florida law gives a parent up to one year to complete the case plan but this time limit can be shortened or lengthened under certain circumstances that your attorney will explain.

 Every six months the Court will schedule a Judicial Review Hearing.
 At this hearing the Court will review the child(ren)’s placement, discuss progress on the case plan and address whether everyone involved is doing what he or she is supposed to be doing.

 Children that have been removed from their parent/parents will be reunified when the Court determines that the risks which brought the case before the court are alleviated and the child(ren) can return home safely.
 Generally, this finding is related to the parent/parents’ compliance with his and/or her case plan.
 After reunification, the Court must monitor the family for at least six months.

 Termination of Parental Rights

-In rare cases, DCF may file a petition to terminate a parent’s rights.
+In some cases, DCF may file a petition to terminate a parent’s rights.
 A Petition for Termination of Parental Rights (TPR) requests the Court to end all legal rights of a parent/parents.
+In the most severe cases, a case plan may not be offered before this petition is filed but most commonly, a TPR petition is filed primarily because of failure to complete a case plan although this is just one ground of many that can be alleged.
 The parent/parents is given an opportunity to be represented by an attorney and have a trial where DCF must present clear and convincing evidence to prove their case.
-Failure to complete a court ordered case plan is a ground for TPR.